ochaloup/blog-and-twitter-stuff/temp/spl-gov-in-marinade.md

 ### Voting

-When all transactions are in place and every signatory was acknowledged by call of [`SignOffProposal`](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/processor/mod.rs#L168) instruction then with the last signature the proposal is moved to `Voting` state.
+When all signatories considers proposal is ready to be signed When all transactions are in place and every signatory was acknowledged by call of
+[`SignOffProposal`](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/processor/mod.rs#L168)
+instruction then with the last signature the proposal is moved to `Voting` state.
 In this state the proposal is ready to take votes.